b-yond-infinite-network/amaze-us/uiux/challenge-1/README.md

 ## Development server

-Create a .env file at the root of the folder with the following keys:
+Create a .env file at the directory root with the following keys:

 -API_KEY=your_MusixmatchService_secretkey